 Speed up your website with the page forecasting model

 Nobody likes a slow website.
-After only a mere three seconds of looking at a loading website, 53 per cent of mobile visitors will click away.
+After only a mere three seconds of looking at a loading website, 53 percent of mobile visitors will click away.
 That’s why increasing the page speed is on every website owner’s to-do-list, especially if you’re doing e-commerce because losing visitors is bad for business.
 A new tool for increasing page speed you can use today is the Page Forecasting Model.
-By predicting visitor behaviour in real time, you can preload the next page on the background before it’s clicked.
+By predicting visitor behavior in real-time, you can preload the next page in the background before it’s clicked.

 By putting faster websites higher in the search engine results (SER), Google puts a clear value on fast user experience.
-An extra half second in each search page generation causes traffic to drop by 20 per cent, according to Google.
+An extra half-second in each search page generation causes traffic to drop by 20 percent, according to Google.
 Amazon calculated that a second slower page load could potentially cost the e-commerce giant $1.6 billion in sales each year.
-And a Walmart case study showed that for every one second of improvement the conversions would grow with 2 per cent.
+And a Walmart case study showed that for every one second of improvement the conversions would grow by 2 percent.
 In short: it pays to be fast.

 Page forecasting model

-If you can predict the next page a visitor will click on in real time, you can preload it in the background to improve the overall experience.
-That’s the Page Forecasting Model in a nutshell: an algorithm that trains with historical data from Google Analytics and predicts the next page in real time.
+If you can predict the next page a visitor will click on in real-time, you can preload it in the background to improve the overall experience.
+That’s the Page Forecasting Model in a nutshell: an algorithm that trains with historical data from Google Analytics and predicts the next page in real-time.
 On a user level, every movement from one page to another is represented as a data point.
-The prediction is made based on both previous and current visitor behaviour.
-First, patterns are recognised, like going from the homepage to the category page, to the product page and finally to the shopping cart.
+The prediction is made based on both previous and current visitor behavior.
+First, patterns are recognized, like going from the homepage to the category page, to the product page and finally to the shopping cart.
 Then, when a visitor behaves in a similar pattern, the next page is automatically being prepared by your model in the background.